Geoff Leonard – biography

 Geoff was born in Bristol, England, UK, and educated at Cotham Grammar School in the city.

 During the early 1990s, Leonard and co-writer Pete Walker worked on their first book, John Barry – A Life in Music, which was published in 1998.
 They also co-wrote numerous articles for magazines, such as Film Score Monthly, Music from the Movies and 007 Magazine.
-The latter continues to this day.

-Throughout the 2000s, Geoff worked for IMDb.com, managing biographies, composers and the music-department, amongst other tasks.
+Throughout the 2000s, Geoff worked for IMDb.com, managing biographies, composers, and the music-department, amongst other tasks.

 Geoff is also omnipresent on Youtube, and specialises in videos of steam trains.
 He is a life member of Gloucestershire County Cricket Club, and a keen photographer.